mtsknn/mtsknn.fi/README.md

 (and fix embarrassing typos and mistakes without anyone having to know about them afterwards).

-## Creating blog posts

-Create blog posts to `content/blog/`, e.g. `content/blog/my-first-post.md`.

-- You can use `content/blog/_template.md`
-  as a reference / starting point.
-- Blog posts under `content/blog/drafts/` are drafts.
-  They are visible locally (`npm start`), but left out of the production build (`npm run build`).

 ## Deploying to production (Netlify)

 1. Run `npm run build`